paezha/Google-Mobility-Reports-and-COVID-19-US/README.md

 1280 Main Street West, Hamilton, ON L8S 4K1
 Canada

-(third version of paper after second round of anonymous reviews;
-resubmitted to Transport Findings on May 19, 2020)
+(Final version of paper; accepted for publication in Transport Findings on May 19, 2020)

 ## Abstract